AssassinTee/catch64/README.md

 ![Nice](https://i.imgur.com/nhr0NEl.png)
 ![haha](https://i.imgur.com/PNYZgvm.png)

+## Attention!

+Repository is archived as of 2025!

 ## Description
 catch64 is a modification for the retro-multiplayergame [Teeworlds](https://github.com/teeworlds/teeworlds).
 It is written for Teeworlds 0.7 and supports 64 players.